Create a better workplace design for your company

-Does your office inspire your employees to be more innovative and creative?
+Does your workplace design inspire your employees to be more innovative and creative?
 Is it a place that generates workplace productivity?

-A survey by Gensler, a design firm based in San Francisco, cites a connection between the design of work spaces and the level of innovation employees say they feel a part of.
-Not surprisingly, a well-considered work space helps drive creativity and a culture of performance.
+A survey by Gensler, a design firm based in San Francisco, cites a connection between the design of workspaces and the level of innovation employees feel.
+Not surprisingly, a well-considered workspace helps drive creativity and a culture of performance.

 Here are some ideas on how to structure your workplace design and cultivate creative innovation at your company.

 The open-plan workplace, once the darling of forward-thinking and dynamic employers, is starting to fade away.
 Why?
 It tends to increase distraction, not to mention transmission of illness.